volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 };
 ```

-While there is nothing wrong with both examples, the second may seem suspicious.
+While there is nothing wrong with either example, the second may seem suspicious.

-If you are not sure why, grab a cup of coffee and keep reading.
+If you are not sure why, grab a cup of coffee and read on.

 ## Better Avoid Props In Initial State

-Generally speaking, props in initial state should be avoided, **unless you only need them to initialize the internal state of the component** and either props are never updated or the component should not react to their updates.
+In general, props should be avoided in the initial state **unless you only need them to initialize the internal state of the component** and either props are never updated or the component should not react to their updates.

-Let's take a look at the above example - we pass the **initialValue** prop, which is used to initialize the internal state of the **ChildComponent** and is never changed.
+Let's look at the example above - we pass the **initialValue** prop, which is used to initialize the internal state of the **ChildComponent** and is never changed.

-This is perfectly fine, but it is rather an exception than the general rule.
+This is perfectly fine, but it is an exception rather than the general rule.

-The real problem occurs if the **initialValue** can be changed in the **ParentComponent**:
+The real problem occurs when the **initialValue** in the **ParentComponent** can be changed:

 ```jsx
 import React, { useState, useEffect } from "react";